resheku/my-awesome/README.md

 - [farridav/django-jazzmin](https://github.com/farridav/django-jazzmin) - Jazzy theme for Django
 - [hunzaboy/CodedMailsFree](https://github.com/hunzaboy/CodedMailsFree) - Ready to use 50+ responsive HTML email templates - Codedmails Free
 - [ibnuh/regex-generator](https://github.com/ibnuh/regex-generator) - A web tools to generate regular expressions from set of strings.      https://ibnuhx.com/regex-generator
+- [jasonjmcghee/portable-hnsw](https://github.com/jasonjmcghee/portable-hnsw) - What if an HNSW index was just a file, and you could serve it from a CDN, and search it directly in the browser?
 - [langserver/langserver.github.io](https://github.com/langserver/langserver.github.io) -
 - [mono-company/mono-icons](https://github.com/mono-company/mono-icons) -
 - [okfn/messytables](https://github.com/okfn/messytables) - Tools for parsing messy tabular data.
 This is now superseded by https://github.com/frictionlessdata/tabulator-py